Are these Bluetooth earbuds not supposed to connect to my phone or computer as one device? Why are they connecting separately?

 If you have trouble following through with the steps, kindly check the video below to fix your pairing problem.

 If your Bluetooth earbuds connect separately on your phone even after several attempts with the above steps, then you may want to implement the next strategy.
-It works for almost anyone who fails to have the matched-pair earbuds. ,
+It works for almost anyone who fails to have the matched-pair earbuds.

-How Do You Get Both Bluetooth earbuds To Work at The Same Time When Connected Separately?
+How Do You Get Both Bluetooth Earbuds to Work at The Same Time When Connected Separately?

-When your Bluetooth earbuds connect separately to your hosting device, say phone, they are given different Bluetooth-paired codes.
+When Bluetooth earbuds connect separately to your hosting device, say phone, they are given different Bluetooth-paired codes.
 One will be turned on while the other will be muted.

 For both to play simultaneously, go to the Bluetooth settings and unmute the muted one.
 The below video provides a step-by-step guide.